Payment Fees

 5 min read

-• Know the percentage and fixed fee before you quote.
+• Know the percentage and fixed fee before you write the quote.

-• Absorbing fees can simplify pricing but compresses margin.
+• Absorbing fees keeps things simple for the client, but it compresses your margin.

-• Passing fees through needs cleaner communication and local-policy awareness.
+• Passing fees through works better with clear communication and awareness of local rules.

-• Gross-up math works best when the target net is non-negotiable.
+• Gross-up math is your best friend when the take-home amount is non-negotiable.

 Start with the fee structure, not the invoice total

 Processor fees usually combine a percentage fee and a fixed fee.
-That means a fee is not just a flat haircut on revenue.
-Smaller transactions often feel the fixed fee more sharply, while larger transactions amplify the percentage fee.
+That means it is not just a flat haircut on revenue — smaller transactions feel the fixed fee more sharply, while larger transactions amplify the percentage portion.

-If you quote without modelling that structure first, you cannot tell whether the amount you keep still matches your target.
+If you write a quote without modelling that structure first, you have no way to tell whether the amount you keep still matches your target.

 When it makes sense to absorb the fee

-Absorbing the fee keeps pricing simpler for the customer and may reduce friction in markets where surcharge-style line items feel unusual.
+Absorbing the fee keeps pricing simpler for the customer.
+In markets where surcharge-style line items feel awkward, it can also reduce friction.

-The tradeoff is straightforward: your stated price looks cleaner, but your margin becomes thinner unless you built the fee into the price already.
+The tradeoff is straightforward: your stated price looks cleaner, but your margin gets thinner unless you already built the fee into the price from the start.

 • Useful when pricing needs to stay all-in and simple

-• Works better when fee impact is small relative to margin
+• Works better when the fee impact is small relative to margin

-• Requires you to protect margin somewhere else in the price
+• Means you need to protect margin somewhere else in the price

 When it makes sense to gross up or pass through

-If the amount you need to net is fixed, gross-up math is usually cleaner than trying to guess the right buffer manually.
+If the amount you need to keep is fixed, gross-up math is cleaner than guessing a buffer and hoping it is close enough.

-For service businesses, this matters most when the quote is built from a target take-home amount rather than a purely market-based number.
+For service businesses, this matters most when the quote is based on a target take-home amount rather than a purely market-driven number.

 How to present it in quotes and invoices

-The commercial side should be obvious.
-If the client will pay a processor surcharge or fee pass-through, show it clearly instead of burying it in a total they cannot explain later.
+If the client will pay a processor surcharge, show it clearly.
+Burying it in a total they cannot explain later creates problems down the road.

-If you absorb the fee, your quote should still be built from the post-fee number you want to keep.
+If you absorb the fee instead, your quote should still be built from the post-fee number you want to keep — not the other way around.

 • Decide whether the fee is built into the base price or shown separately

-• Use one calculator for the fee math and another for the final invoice or quote layout
+• Use one tool for the fee math and another for the invoice or quote layout

 • Check local rules before adding payment surcharges